nsdown/MangaSpider/README.md

 scrape manga from dm5.com and print downloaded images into PDF file so you can read on kindle

 ## Prerequisite
+python 2.7 is required

-u need to install requests, reportlab and jsbeautifier
+you also need to install requests, reportlab and jsbeautifier

 just pip install all of them